brunocbreis/FuPlot/README.md

 ## TODO

-- wrap stuff into a group
+- wrap stuff into a group for cleaner node output
 - create scales
 - ability to better configure margin and dimensional properties
 - geom_point for scatter plots